lboue/af_seesaw/components/pedestal/README.md

 # A component for a certain pedestal fan

+This component sends IR remote control codes to a fan using ESPHome.
-This component requires a configured `remote_transmitter`.
+It requires a configured [`remote_transmitter`](https://esphome.io/components/remote_transmitter.html).

 Example:
 ```yaml